QuantGeekDev/lmaolang/README.md

 # 📚 Documentation:

 👏 Use emojis to write html.
-Text is treated as text - but don't mention he who shouldn't be mentioned...
+Text is treated as text - but don't mention "He-Who-Must-Not-Be-Name...

 And sigh... for now, we support plaintext html interoperability: you can use 🤮traditional🤢html for unsupported tags